ElvinSuleymanov/ElvinSuleymanov/README.md

 # 💫 About Me:
-Hi 👋, I'm Elvin. a Junior Web Developer
+Hi 👋, I'm Elvin. a Web Developer

 ## 🌐 Socials: